jhu-statprogramming-fall-2023/biostat777-project3-part1-sydlewis/README.md

 Is age just a number?
 What age is too old or too young to date?

 The "Half-Your-Age-Plus-Seven" Rule is sometimes used to decide whether or not the relative ages of individuals in a couple are appropriate.
+By this Rule, a person would not date someone who is younger than half their own age plus seven.
 This package provides several functions that apply the Rule to given ages.
 I (Sydney Lewis) am the original author of this package.

 **Please note:** This package is meant to be silly and *NOT* to provide any absolute judgement about a couple.
 Relationships are complicated and a super simple mathematical formula about one aspect of the individuals involved shouldn't hold too much weight.
 Cheers to love and connection at every age! ❤️